Martially/community/contributors/design-proposals/volume-snapshotting.md

  Caveats

-* Snapshotting should not be exposed to the user through the Kubernetes API (via an operation such as create-snapshot) because
+* Snapshotting should not be exposed to the user through the Kubernetes API (via an operation such as create-snapshot) because.

     * this does not provide value to the user and only adds an extra layer of indirection/complexity.